ibm-cloud-docs/Cloudant/guides/transactions.md

 As the data arrives,
 {{site.data.keyword.cloudant_short_notm}} writes to each document separately.
 Therefore,
-it is not necessary to modify the core purchase document.
+it's not necessary to modify the core purchase document.

 ## Advantages of storing purchase orders in {{site.data.keyword.cloudant_short_notm}}
 {: #advantages-of-storing-purchase-orders-in-ibm-cloudant}

-Using {{site.data.keyword.cloudant_short_notm}} to store purchase order information allows an ordering system to be highly available and scalable, enabling you to deal with large volumes of data and high rates of concurrent access.
+Using {{site.data.keyword.cloudant_short_notm}} to store purchase order information allows an ordering system to be highly available and scalable.
+With an ordering system like this one, you can deal with large volumes of data and high rates of concurrent access.
-By modeling the data in separate documents that are only written once, we can ensure that documents never become conflicted, such as during concurrent access to the same document by separate processes.
+By modeling the data in separate documents that are only written once, we can ensure documents never become conflicted, such as during concurrent access to the same document by separate processes.

 Furthermore,
 documents can contain copies of data that exists in other collections to represent - rather than rely on - joining data with a foreign key.
 For example,
-when recording the state of a basket at the time of purchase.
-This allows an order's state to be fetched by a single call to an {{site.data.keyword.cloudant_short_notm}}'s view that groups documents related by `order_id`.
+when {{site.data.keyword.cloudant_short_notm}} records the state of a basket at the time of purchase, this record allows an order's state to be fetched by a single call to an {{site.data.keyword.cloudant_short_notm}}'s view that groups documents related by `order_id`.